jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 ``` python
 df.percent_sessions_in_last_month.median()
 ```
     42.31

-Now, create a histogram depicting the distribution of values in this new column.
+Now, let's see a histogram depicting the distribution of values in this new column.

 ``` python